Are You Having Trouble Sleeping?

-- Increased risk of needing a cesarean section
+- Increased risk of needing a caesarian section

 - Pulmonary edema – excess fluid in the lungs

-- Increased risk of the newborn needing to be admitted to the neonatal intensive care unit
+- Increased risk of the newborn needing to be admitted into the neonatal intensive care unit

-Once officially diagnosed with sleep apnea, your sleep doctor will most likely first prescribe you a CPAP mask to relieve your snoring and sleep apnea symptoms.
+Once you have an official sleep apnea diagnosis, your sleep doctor will most likely prescribe you a CPAP machine to relieve your snoring and sleep apnea symptoms.
 A CPAP mask is worn over your face and continuously blows air through your lungs all night so it can clear the obstruction in your throat that’s generating your sleep issues.

 Sleeping comfortably with your new baby bump is already a bit challenging.
-So, when you have to also wear a mask all night long, many moms find it nearly impossible to sleep soundly.
-Luckily, there are alternatives to CPAP, including an oral appliance.
+So when you also have to wear a mask at night, many moms find it nearly impossible to sleep soundly.
+Luckily, we offer alternatives to CPAP, including an oral appliance.

-An oral appliance looks similar to a small sports mouthguard and fits firmly to your teeth.
-It works to gently move your jaw forward at night, clearing the obstruction in your throat and allowing you to sleep comfortably without any interruptions.
+An oral appliance fits firmly around your teeth.
+It works by gently moving your jaw forward at night, clearing the obstruction in your throat, and allowing you to sleep comfortably without any interruptions.